Jimmy Kennedy

-James Kennedy OBE (20 July 1902 – 6 April 1984) was a Northern Irish songwriter.
-He was predominantly a lyricist, putting words to existing music such as "Teddy Bears' Picnic" and "My Prayer" or co-writing with composers like Michael Carr, Wilhelm Grosz and Nat Simon.
-In a career spanning more than fifty years, he wrote some 2000 songs, of which over 200 became worldwide hits and about 50 are popular music classics.
+James Kennedy OBE (20 July 1902 – 6 April 1984) was an Irish songwriter.
+He was predominantly a lyricist, putting words to existing music such as "Teddy Bears' Picnic" and "My Prayer" or co-writing with composers such as Michael Carr, Wilhelm Grosz and Nat Simon.
+In a career spanning more than 50 years, he wrote some 2000 songs, of which over 200 became worldwide hits and about 50 are popular music classics.

 Early life

-Kennedy was born in Omagh, County Tyrone, Northern Ireland.
+Kennedy was born in Omagh, County Tyrone, Ireland.
 His father, Joseph Hamilton Kennedy, was a policeman in the Royal Irish Constabulary (RIC).
 While growing up in the village of Coagh, Kennedy wrote several songs and poems.
-He was inspired by local surroundings—the view of the Ballinderry River, the local Springhill House and the plentiful chestnut trees on his family's property, as evidenced in his poem Chestnut Trees.
+He was inspired by local surroundings; the view of the Ballinderry River, the local Springhill House and the plentiful chestnut trees on his family's property, as evidenced in his poem "Chestnut Trees".
 Kennedy later moved to Portstewart, a seaside resort in County Londonderry.

 Kennedy graduated from Trinity College, Dublin, before teaching in England.
 He was accepted into the Colonial Service, as a civil servant, in 1927.